nicobou/shmdata/plugins/executor/README.md

 Once the executed process finishes (either normally or because of an error), the quiddity will automatically become 'stopped'. (ie. the `started` property will become `false`).
 To execute the specified program again, simply put the quiddity back on.
 The only exception is when the `periodic` property is set to `true`: the program will start anew automatically and the quiddity's `started` property will stay `true`.

+The `whitelist_caps` property needs to be set explicitly in order to allow connections with the Executor as a writer quiddity.
+It should enumerate all compatible caps in order to connect the Executor and shmdatas.
+By default, the `can_sink_caps` method will **accept** all connections if the `whitelist_caps` property is empty.

 ## Special strings

 A maximum of three shmdatas can be connected to Executor at any time: 1 audio shmdata, 1 video shmdata and 1 'other' shmdata (MIDI, OSC, etc.).